aftersomemath/aftersomemath.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: You are probably wondering why an undergrad has a teaching page.
+description: You are probably wondering why an undergraduate has a teaching page.
 ---

 One day, I would like to teach.
 This page is a reminder of that.
 One day it may contain course listings.